tlevine/dada.pink/__33__/cycling.rst

 in Seattle, I got into a conversation with a person who was also there and also with a bike.
 He said that highway 101 is a great place to bike long distances and that there's camping along the way.
 This sounds fun.
-I have been wanting to go camping without a car.
+I want to see pretty places and go camping without a car.

 Places
 ==============